An FPGA-Based Open-Source Hardware-Software Framework for Side-Channel Security Research: Background and Related Works

 RISC-V has emerged as the de-facto standard ISA for IoT-class computing platforms thanks to its modularity, enabled by a minimal baseline instruction set whereas separate ISA extensions are each devoted to a specific set of additional features, and extensibility, given by the possibility of exploiting unused opcode space to encode custom instructions and extensions according to the specific needs of computer designers~\cite{Waterman_TechRepUCB2016}.

-On the one hand, a variety of RISC-V-based microcontroller-class SoCs is available, such as PULPino~\cite{Traber_RISCV2016} and GAP-8~\cite{Flamand_2018ASAP}, while ultra-low-power platforms also leveraged RISC-V in multi-core heterogeneous architectures, e.g., Mr. Wolf~\cite{Pullini_2019JSSC} and HERO~\cite{Kurth_2022TPDS}.
-Such solutions focus on delivering good performance at a low energy and power consumption, but do not cover security and in particular SCA-related aspects.
+On the one hand, a variety of RISC-V-based microcontroller-class SoCs is available, such as PULPino~\cite{Traber_RISCV2016} and GAP-8~\cite{Flamand_2018ASAP}, while ultra-low-power platforms also leverage RISC-V in multi-core heterogeneous architectures, e.g., Mr. Wolf~\cite{Pullini_2019JSSC} and HERO~\cite{Kurth_2022TPDS}, and SoCs coupling hard-core CPU clusters with programmable FPGA logic, e.g., Microchip's PolarFire SoC~\cite{polarfire}.
+Such solutions focus on delivering good performance with low energy and power consumption but do not address security, especially SCA-related aspects.
+Moreover, due to their nature, designers can not modify ASIC cores to implement SCA countermeasures not originally included, drastically limiting their usability for comprehensive SCA research.

-On the other hand, frameworks such as ESP~\cite{Mantovani_2020ICCAD} and Chipyard~\cite{Amid_2020Micro} have emerged in the literature for the agile development of heterogeneous multi- and many-core SoCs that feature both general-purpose CPU cores and hardware accelerators~\cite{Giri_2021Micro}.
-However, they focus on the modularity and composability of the obtained computing platforms and on the fast prototyping pf the latter on FPGA targets, while they do not consider instead any security aspects.
+On the other hand, multiple frameworks such as ESP~\cite{Mantovani_2020ICCAD} and Chipyard~\cite{Amid_2020Micro} have emerged in the literature for the agile development of heterogeneous multi- and many-core SoCs that feature both general-purpose CPU cores and hardware accelerators~\cite{Montanaro_2024ICCD}.
+However, they focus on the modularity and composability of the obtained computing platforms and on the fast prototyping of the latter on FPGA targets, while they do not consider instead any security aspects.

 All the previously listed platforms, including microcontroller-class, ultra-low-power, and heterogeneous multi- and many-core SoCs, are capable and efficient on the computing side.
 However, their complexity hinders the possibility of simulating them in an RTL simulator, which is crucial to detecting SCA vulnerabilities and, more importantly, accurately identifying which signals are responsible for the information leakage, which becomes ever more challenging to achieve as such hardware platforms keep growing in size.